 Need to edit the product or price anyway?
 You can do that, but it requires removing the automated actions.
-The initial and recurring discount functionality will be removed, and the product price will default to the current price.
+The initial and recurring discount functionality will be deleted, and the product price will default to the current price.
 You can then adjust the product, quantity, or price, but no automatic transformation will happen once you remove it, and it cannot be put back in place once removed.

 Select the alert box and manually remove the transformation from the "Automatic Updates" pop up.

-Visit: Edit Discounted Products in a Dynamic Subscription for detailed setup instructions.
+Visit Edit Discounted Products in a Dynamic Subscription for detailed setup instructions.